Head-to-head

 - →Projects benefiting from serverless

-The Verdict
+The call

 Astro excels in marketing websites and landing pages, while Next.js shines with full-stack web applications.
-Choose Astro if you prioritize content-site performance and minimal JS, and Next.js if you need full-stack React tooling and features.
+Choose Astro if you prioritise content-site performance and minimal JS, and Next.js if you need full-stack React tooling and features.

-Still Undecided?
+Still undecided?

-Our personalized recommendation quiz takes your specific project needs into account and suggests the best framework for your use case.
+The personalised recommendation quiz takes your specific project needs into account and suggests the best framework for your use case.

-Take the Quiz
+Take the quizMore matchups